sherifi/tenderapi-scraper/README.md

 # Opentender Portal Tender API Scraper

-Collects the data from the Tender REST API and saves them into import packages
+Collects the data from the Datlab Tender REST API and saves them into import packages

 written in Javascript for NodeJS 6.x